-Processing Serials Dept. mail (or sorting the mail) is the process of prepping mail delivered to our department before checking the issues in.
-This process is usually done by the Serials Receiving Specialist or the back up (Serials Processing Specialist).
+Processing Serials mail (or sorting the mail) is the process of prepping mail delivered to our department before checking the issues in.
+This process is usually done by the Acquisitions Processing Specialist or the back up (TBD).
 Below you can read about the general guidelines and tips on mail sorting, and find helpful documents:

-When the mail comes, it is important to sort the mail ASAP, create priority stacks for check-in, and deliver mail not needed for check-in to the appropriate people/places.
+When the mail comes, it is important to sort the mail ASAP, create priority stacks for check-in, and deliver mail not needed for check-in to the appropriate people, locations, departments, etc.

 Sorting the mail determines the order in which things should be worked on and helps with time management.

 Mail should be organized into priority stacks as follows:

 If you notice a damaged journal or empty envelope with lost contents, it is best to prioritize the item so a replacement can be claimed in a timely manner.
 See the Damaged Items / Journal Maintenance page for more information on how to process these items.